intel-retail/automated-self-checkout/docs_src/OVMS/pipelinerun.md

 - `--barcode_disabled`: Disables barcode detection.
 By default, barcode detection is enabled.

-- `--realsense_enabled`: Uses the Intel® RealSense™ Camera and provides the 12-digit serial number of the camera as an input to the `run.sh` script.

 - `--color-width`, `color-height`, and `color-framerate`: Allows you to customize the settings of the color frame output from the Intel® RealSense™ Cameras.
 This parameter will overwrite the default value of RealSense gstreamer.
-Use `rs-enumerate-devices` to look up the camera's color capability.
+Use [`rs-enumerate-devices`](../camera_serial_number.md) to look up the camera's color capability.

 ### Environment variables
 When running run.sh script, we support environment variables as input for containers.
 [Here is a list of environment variables and how to apply them](../environment_variables.md)